 Let gnocchi cool completely, then store in an airtight container in the fridge for up to 4 days!
 Reheat in a skillet over medium heat with a splash of milk or cream to help the sauce return to its velvety state.
 We don't recommend freezing this recipe, as the gnocchi can get a bit soggy and lose its shape.

-This is a fairly rich dish: we recommend pairing it with lighter, veggie-forward options like our 5 minute arugula salad, a fall spinach salad, or some roasted broccoli!
+This is a fairly rich dish: we recommend pairing it with lighter, veggie-forward options like our 5 minute lemon arugula salad, a fall apple spinach salad, or some roasted parmesan broccoli!
 We also love serving this gnocchi with some grilled salmon or grilled chicken.

 Most parmesan cheese is technically not vegetarian, since it's usually made with animal rennet!
 If you're a strict vegetarian (or if you're cooking for one!) look for parmesan cheese made without animal rennet for a true vegetarian option.
 The cheese counter at your grocery store should be able to point you in the right direction!